manusauvage/sphog/README.md

 - `count` - the number of photos in the album
 - `url` - the default URL for the album
 - `parent` - the URL for the album parent index
+- `type` - the album type ('album'), which can be used to determine the target item type when iterating on the children of a given directory

 Iterating on an `Album` object yields the individual `Photo` objects composing it.